Faculty and Courses

 “Social enterprises are trying to pull off a really tricky balancing act.
 Often their goals pull against each other, and this creates internal frictions and strategic ambiguities.
 In addition, many funders are used to either supporting for-profit businesses or supporting charities – not social enterprises.
 Really, according to most organizational theories, social enterprises shouldn’t even exist.
 From a theoretical point of view, just about everything they do is counterintuitive and sets them up to fail.
 Still, we know that many social enterprises thrive and impact society in very positive ways.
 I’m interested in understanding how this happens, why this happens when it happens, and when it doesn’t.”

-—Tyler Wry, Assistant Professor of Management
+—Tyler Wry, Associate Professor of Management

 “Managers need to think critically about how business firms can and should respond to our era’s most challenging environmental issues, including climate change.
 The environment is a core component of social impact.

 In my course Environmental Management, Law, and Policy, I want my students to gain an appreciation of the multi-faceted nature of the interactions among business firms, regulators, and the environment.
 Firms don’t just comply with external legal rules.
 Instead, they are active participants in the process of environmental standard-setting and innovation.
 Business and technological innovations such as in the sharing economy, distributed solar generation, and autonomous vehicles hold environmental promise and are forcing regulators to respond to the policy disruptions they create.
 In my course we examine a series of case studies in which law, policy, and business intersect.”

 —Sarah E. Light, Associate Professor of Legal Studies & Business Ethics